-When sailing around Canaries you should familiarize with the acceleration zones.
+When sailing around the Canaries you should familiarize yourself with the acceleration zones.
 The predominantly North-Eastern wind is held back by the high islands.
-The wind is deflected, but also accelerates sharply.
+The wind is deflected but also accelerates sharply.
 This leads to zones with sudden strong winds (25 knots or more in a matter of 200m).

-Finally on broad reach to Santa Cruz after beating over the night.
+Finally on a broad reach to Santa Cruz after beating over the night.